 Most of us do not think twice about the state of our drains.
 We flush and move on.
-But if you throw waste in your sink, toilet, or bathtub, you are causing a clogged pipe.
+But if you throw waste in your sink, toilet, or bathtub, you are causing a clogged pipe, and knowledge of how to snake a drain could be useful.

 The most common reason for drain clogs is hair and soap scum buildup.
 When we flush items that shouldn’t be flushed down our toilet, they can build up over time and cause clogs or even a sewage backup.